The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 Love yourself.

-And I speak of self-love and self-compassion not because I’m a positivity-obsessed hippie or because “it sure feels nice.”I speak of these things because they’re practical.
-They're useful.
+And I speak of self-love and self-compassion not because I'm a positivity-obsessed hippie or because "it sure feels nice."
+I speak of these things because they're practical.

-Self-Love is straight-up pragmatic.
+Loving yourself is straight-up pragmatic.

-More motivation and drive leads to more productive and healthful action.
+More motivation leads to more useful action.

 More action leads to a better life.